SWIFTSIM/swiftsim/doc/RTD/source/ParameterFiles/output_selection.rst

     SmoothingLengths_Gas: on  # Co-moving smoothing lengths (FWHM of the kernel) of the particles : a U_L  [ cm ]
     ...

+For cosmological simulations, users can optionally add the ``--cosmology`` flag to generate the field names appropriate for such a run.

 Users can select the particle fields to output in snapshot using a (separate) YAML parameter file.
 By default, you can define a section `Default` at the top level of this file (in the exact same way as the file dumped by using the